Searching for spirituality or moral sanctuary? We unearth 10 of the best pilgrimages to cleanse the modern soul.

 Kumano Kodō, Japan

-The Kumano Kodō is the name given to a series of ancient pilgrimage routes that criss-cross their way through the mountainous Japanese peninsula of Kii Hantó to the revered Kumano Sanzan temple complex, the birthplace of the Kumano cult.
+The Kumano Kodō is the name given to a series of ancient pilgrimage routes that criss-cross their way through the mountainous Japanese Kii Peninsula to the revered Kumano Sanzan temple complex, the birthplace of the Kumano cult.

 The route through the mountains is breathtaking, both due to the rugged mountain landscape and the tiny traditional wooden villages that line the walkway.
-The most popular of the pilgrimage routes is from Tajijiri-oji, the gateway to the sacred area of Kumano, with an optional overnight stay in a traditional minshuku (budget version of a ryokan) at the tiny village of Chikatsuyu-oji.
-After completing the long trek to the sacred site, travellers can relax in the only UNESCO World Heritage hot spring open to the public in Yunomine – for the reasonable price of ¥750 (£5.50), the bath is yours for 30 minutes.
+The most popular of the pilgrimage routes is from Takijiri-oji, the gateway to the sacred area of Kumano, with an optional overnight stay in a traditional minshuku (Japanese-style bed and breakfast) at the tiny village of Chikatsuyu-oji.
+After completing the long trek to the sacred site, travellers can relax in the only UNESCO World Heritage hot spring open to the public in Yunomine – for the reasonable price of 770 yen, the bath is yours for 30 minutes.

 The Lagoons of Huaringas, Peru

 The 14 ponds and lakes of the Huaringas in Peru are a popular pilgrimage for those searching spiritual healing from the sacred Shaman or Witch Doctors that reside in the area.
-These ‘teachers’ perform ceremonies to those who are facing ills, often using Ayahuasca, a hallucinogenic drink, which it’s claimed cures everything from depression to the common cold.
+These ‘healers’ perform ceremonies to those who are facing ills, often using Ayahuasca, a hallucinogenic drink, which claims to cure everything from depression to the common cold.

 Pilgrims who have made the journey to visit the Shaman are inducted into special ceremonies.
 First, the weary traveller visits the lakes to bathe in icy waters which are said to absorb diseases and restore positive energy.
-This is followed by a more intimate ceremony that takes place at midnight in the home of the ‘teacher’.
-In a half conscious state the Shaman uses his invisible power of healing to cure all participants of their woes.
+This is followed by a more intimate ceremony that takes place at midnight in the home of the ‘healer’.
+In a half-conscious state, the Shaman uses his invisible power of healing to cure all participants of their woes.
 Booking through tour operators is advised.

 How far?
 Variable